-All parents need time away from their children.
-This may be especially true for the family of an individual with a disability.
-Living with a family member who needs almost constant supervision and care can create continual stress.
+Living with a family member who needs almost constant supervision and care can create stress.
 Respite services provide families with temporary relief from the sometimes 24 hour a day job of supervising and supporting a person with a disability.
 Respite is an option for any child, adolescent, or adult with disabilities.

 Agencies that provide respite services operate under state guidelines and regulations, but individual agencies have flexibility in the design and implementation of programs.
-Respite workers can sometimes be paid between $8.00-$18.00 an hour depending on the level of assistance required for the individual, and the skill level required of the respite worker.
+Respite services are primarily funded through Indiana’s Medicaid Waiver program.
+Some agencies may have other funding options, such as private donations.
+The amount paid to respite workers will vary depending on the level of assistance required for the individual, and the skill level required of the respite worker.
 Most agencies providing respite services set fees according to a sliding fee scale based on a family’s income.
-Agencies also can direct families to funding sources to defray costs.
-Many agencies can offer subsidized respite that is very affordable.
+Some agencies offer subsidized respite.
+Some agencies are willing to train family members or friends to provide paid respite support.
 Respite providers should be contacted directly to clarify options, arrange services, and discuss cost.

-To locate respite provider agencies in your area, call the local Arc or the local Bureau of Developmental Disabilities Services district office, Autism Society of Indiana, local parent support groups, the local special education planning district, or other local groups who work with persons with disabilities and their families.
+To locate respite provider agencies in your area, call The Arc of Indiana, your local Bureau of Developmental Disabilities Services district office, the Autism Society of Indiana, your Medicaid Waiver case manager, or other local groups who work with persons with disabilities and their families.
+You can also search the Indiana Disability Resource Finder for a host of services.
 Many agency respite staff coordinators work part time.
 Therefore, it may be hard to reach certain respite contact staff on the first phone call.
 However, once you leave a message, contact staff is usually good about returning phone calls.

-Wheeler, M. (2009).
+Wheeler, M. and Pratt, C. (2023).
 Respite Services.
 Bloomington, IN: Indiana Resource Center for Autism.